thesadru/animethemes-dl/README.md

 Downloader timeout can be changed with `--timeout` and max amount of retries with `--retries`.

 Sometimes when using filters a video that you wanted gets filtered out. you can `--force-videos` and keep them this way.
-> re:zero for example has lots of unique EDs, they have an episode in the background, but like 2 of them have no dialogue, which is fine keeping imo.
+> re:zero for example has lots of unique EDs, but they often have an overlay, meaning smart filter will remove them.

 Data from animethemes is sending a lot of requests at the same time, so to reduce stress on the servers, the data is saved in a temp folder.
 You can change it's max age with `--max-cache-age`.